eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 You can implement whatever microinteraction you would like as long as you clearly describe it in your report.

+### How is this assignment graded?

+The grading will be lenient.
+You should receive full points as long as your Figma Prototype has all the required features.

+### How do I design my prototype to be aesthetically pleasing?

+The best way to create aesthetically pleasing designs is to look for examples online.
+Can you find a website or product that is aesthetically pleasing to you?
+If so, what aspects of their design can you take inspiration from?
+Try to incorporate them into your design!

 ## Acknowledgments
 Original spec written by Zirui Zhao <zhaojer@umich.edu>.
 Updated by the EECS 493 team.